twilio-labs/twiml-i18n/readme.md

 ## Usage

-First, setup your internationalization resources and configure the `i18n` middleware for use with your Express application.
+First, set up your internationalization resources and configure the `i18n` middleware for use with your Express application.

 ```js
 // Require dependencies